Hip-hop: Etymology

 "Hip-hop" has been in use since the 17th century to mean a succession of hops.
-In George Villiers' 1671 play The Rehearsal, Prince Volscius exits a scene awkwardly with one boot on and the other off.
+In George Villiers's 1671 play The Rehearsal, Prince Volscius exits a scene awkwardly with one boot on and the other off.
 The director of the scene exclaims, "to go off hip hop, hip hop, upon this occasion, is a thousand times better than any conclusion in the world".

 A common variation on "hip hop" is "hippity hop", which was in wide usage by the 19th century.
-It appears in works like a poem from 1882 where four children sing, "Hippity hop to the candy Shop!"
+It appears in works like a poem from 1882 where four children sing, "[h]ippity hop to the candy shop!"
 It was a common refrain in skipping games.

 Many dance steps include a hop.
 By the 18th century, "hop" began to be used interchangeably with "dance" as both a noun and a verb.